 How close can solar panels be to vents?

 Since fireplaces are usually bulky objects, they can take up a lot of space.
-This means that the solar panels will need to be installed around the perimeter of the chimney and, at the same time, kept at a reasonable distance.
+This means that the solar panels will need to be installed around the perimeter of the chimney by a Roofer in St.

 How close can solar panels be to vents?